-Based upon the discipline specific skills value rubric in Tables 4 and 5 for SLO 1, the students averaged an overall response that fell between Milestones 2 and 3, able to demonstrate competence in both laboratory and field-based technologies used in horticulture and apply some concepts of plant biology, ecology and genetics to improve plants and their products.
-Sixteen percent exhibited communication skills that fell between Benchmark 1 and Milestone 2, sixty-seven percent exhibited communication skills that fell between Milestones 2 and 3, and seventeen percent exhibited skills between Milestone 3 and Capstone.
+Based upon the discipline specific skills value rubric in Tables 4 and 5 for SLO 1, the students averaged an overall response consistent with Milestones 3, able to demonstrate competence in both laboratory and field-based technologies used in horticulture and apply some concepts of plant biology, ecology and genetics to improve plants and their products.
+Fifteen percent exhibited communication skills consistent with Milestone 2, sixty-nine percent exhibited communication skills consistent with d) Discipline Specific Skills - Student Learning Outcome 5: Demonstrate professionalism and proficiency that relate to horticulture.

+Milestone 3, and fifteen percent exhibited skills consistent with the Capstone level.
 The latter students were able to apply concepts of plant biology, ecology, and genetics to improve plants and their products.
 See Figure 3.